8 Best Breadmakers in Australia (2025)

 #3 - LCD Display and Viewing Window

-The Mistral MBM496B has an LCD display where you can keep track of the settings and your baking level.
-You also get a wide viewing window on the lid to see how your bread is progressing in real-time.
+The Mistral MBM496B has an LCD that allows you to monitor the settings and baking level.
+The lid also has a wide viewing window, which shows how your bread progresses in real-time.

 #4 - Non-Stick Pan